How to Get Into Penn/Wharton – Admissions Data & Strategies

 Recent statistics for Wharton-specific undergraduate acceptance rates have not been made available.
 In 2017, when the overall Penn acceptance rate was 9.2%, the Wharton acceptance rate was only 7.1%.
 Therefore it is reasonable to assume that getting into Wharton is likely still a degree (or two) more difficult than getting into another undergraduate school within the university.

-Only 43% of Wharton students in the Class of 2023 were female, much lower than the percentage of women in the Class of 2023 at large.
-Almost one-quarter were international students and just shy of half were students of color.
-While first-generation students accounted for 15% of the total Class of 2023, only 10% of Wharton undergrads from the same cohort were the first in their family to attend college.
+Only 45% of Wharton students in the Class of 2024 were female, much lower than the percentage of women in the at large.
+Almost one-quarter were international students (22%) and 59% identified as students of color.
+First-generation students accounted for 12% of the Wharton Class of 2024.

-- The number of ED applications to Penn dropped 14% between the 2018 and 2019 admissions cycles.
+- The number of ED applications to Penn increased by 23% in the 2020-21 admissions cycle.

 How Penn Evaluates Applicants

 Six factors are rated as being “most important” in admissions decisions at the University of Pennsylvania: Rigor of coursework in high school, GPA, standardized test scores, application essay, recommendations, and character/personal qualities.
+It is important to point out that Penn extended their temporary test-optional policy into the 2021-22 admissions cycle.
 The next tier of “important” factors includes class rank, interview, extracurricular activities, and talent/ability.

 In terms of extracurricular activities, it is critically important to have some type of “hook” when applying to Penn.
 For example, there are over 1,000 NCAA Division I athletes competing for the Quakers.
 Some of those individuals were recruited by a Penn coach, giving them a serious edge in the admissions process.
 Yet, sports are only one of a multitude of areas where one’s talents can knock down the doors to any Ivy League institution like the University of Pennsylvania.
 In the words of the admissions office, “Penn looks for students with the ability to turn their ideas and interests into action, people whose talents and experiences will energize our community.”
 Your talents and accomplishments in the laboratory, on the stage, in the orchestra, at work, or in a volunteer setting can all be just as impactful as those on the playing field.